osism/osism.github.io/docs/guides/configuration-guide/rookify.md

 Rookify is designed to use a modular structure.
 It contains various modules to migrate parts of Ceph-Ansible to Rook.
 The `migration_modules` section specifies which modules need to be run for the migration.
 Rookify contains more modules, take a look at the [`src/rookify/module`](https://github.com/SovereignCloudStack/rookify/tree/main/src/rookify/modules) directory to see the ones that are currently implemented.

 _NOTE_: Many modules are dependent of each other.
-This means that some models will implicitly run other modules.
+This means that some modules will implicitly run other modules.
 For example: the `analyze_ceph` module specified above, will be run by all the modules.
 This means, that one does not need to specify it.
-It was added here only for reasons of clearity.
+It was added here only for reasons of clarity.